cloud-native-toolkit/automation-solutions/boms/infrastructure/azure/openshift/1-quickstart/files/README.md

-# IBM Cloud Quick Start Reference Architecture
+# Azure Quick Start Reference Architecture

 Automation to provision the Quick Start reference architecture on Azure.
 This architecture implements the minimum infrastructure required to stand up a managed Red Hat OpenShift cluster with public endpoints.